Tombstone (Rod Wave song)

 "Tombstone" is a song by American rapper Rod Wave, released on March 23, 2021 as the second single from his third studio album SoulFly (2021).
 It was produced by Jai Beats, Saucii and Eighty8.
-The song is Wave's highest-charting single, peaking at number 11 on the Billboard Hot 100.
+The song features Rod Wave rap-singing and reflecting on his rise to fame, his upbringing, and his desire to be remembered as authentic.
+It is his highest-charting single, peaking at number 11 on the Billboard Hot 100.

 Background

 Rod Wave first previewed the song on Instagram Live in November 2020.

 Composition

 The song is about Rod Wave's rise to fame and life growing up, as well as the consequences of street life.
 In the chorus, Rod Wave sings about "'lames' that constantly keep his name in their mouths" and his wish to be remembered as one of the "realest" rappers after his death: "And fuck these niggas 'cause they lame / Since they love saying my name / Make sure you write the truest in the motherfucking game / On my tombstone when they bury me / By the river, they will carry me / Finally, I'll be resting in peace".